 - Communications may contain spelling mistakes and poor grammar.

-- Website addresses and social media accounts may contain very small changes or extra punctuation.
+- Website addresses and social media accounts may contain small changes from our genuine sites, or contain extra punctuation.

 More fake communication scams

-Fraudsters may also claim to be from other organisations, such as:
+Fraudsters may claim to be from other organisations, such as:

 Remember, if you’re suspicious about any calls, emails or text messages you’ve received, don’t respond until you’ve checked they’re genuine.